swguo/Generating-Personalized-Phishing-Emails/README.md

 # NIGL-2022
 ## Generating Personalized Phishing Emails for Social Engineering Training based on Neural Language Model
-This is a Pytorch implementation of PENS.
+This is a Pytorch implementation of Personalized Phishing Emails